noamteyssier/geomux/README.md

 Geomux can be used either as a commandline tool or as a python module

+Geomux supports two modes of operation:

+1. Hypergeometric testing
+2. Gaussian Mixture Model testing

+This can be set with the `--method` flag on the CLI or by using the relevant function (`geomux` or `gaussian_mixture`)

 ### Commandline

 when installing via `uv`, an executable will be placed in your bin path.
 So you can call it directly from wherever in your filesystem